-Like other yews, it is a small coniferous shrub or small tree, reaching 2 – 5 m tall with reddish bark.
-The leaves are lanceolate, flat, 1-2.6 cm long and 2 – 3 mm broad, dark green above, with two white stomatal bands below; they are arranged spirally on the stem, but with the leaf bases twisted to align the leaves in two flat rows either side of the stem.
+Description.
+Like other yews, White-berry yew is a small coniferous shrub or small tree, reaching mature heights of 6 to 15 feet (2 – 5 m) tall with reddish bark and a broadly domed crown.
+The leaves are lanceolate and flat, measuring 0.4 to 1.12 inch (1 – 2.6 cm) long and 0.08 to 0.12 inch (2 – 3 mm) broad, colored dark green above, with two white stomatal bands below.
+They are arranged spirally on the stem, but with the leaf bases twisted to align the leaves in two flat rows on either side of the stem.
 The conspicuous white stomatal bands on the harder, stiffer (less soft) leaves readily distinguish it from the yews in the genus Taxus.

 It is dioecious, with the male and female cones on different trees.
-The female (seed) cones are very similar to those of Taxus species, but the aril is white when mature, not red; they are 5 – 7 mm long and wide.
-The male (pollen) cones are globose, 3 – 4 mm diameter.
+The seed cones (female fruiting bodies) are very similar to those of Taxus species, but the aril is white when mature, not red.
+They measure 0.2 to 0.28 inch (5 – 7 mm) long and wide.
+The pollen cones (male fruiting bodies) have a globose shape, and measure 0.12 to 0.16 inch (3 – 4 mm) in diameter.

 Distribution.
 This genus is native to southern China — occurring in northern Guangdong, northern Guangxi, Hunan, Southwest Jiangxi and southern Zhejiang provinces.
 It is grown as an ornamental plant in southern China, but almost never elsewhere.
 There are also no known selected cultivars.Attributed from: Wikipedia